 Cauldrons of stew

-Note: If you’re especially interested in these masks and costumes, there’s another great museum in Bragança.
+Note: If you’re especially interested in Iberian masks and costumes, there’s another great museum in Bragança.

 The activities start on the Saturday before Shrove Tuesday and range from parades, high jinks and a photography walk with the Caretos (you need to sign up for this).
 Tuesday is the main day with a masked parade though the streets, the reading of the testimonies, burning of the effigies and pots of bean stew.